Learning to traverse convective flows at moderate to high Rayleigh numbers: Soft actor--critic reinforcement-learning algorithm

-Soft actor--critic (SAC) is an off-policy actor--critic deep-RL algorithm formulated within the maximum-entropy RL framework.
-The key idea of SAC is to augment the standard RL objective with an entropy term, thereby encouraging exploration and robustness by maximising both the expected return and the entropy of the policy.
-The SAC objective can be written as follows:
+The SAC algorithm is an off-policy actor--critic deep-reinforcement-learning algorithm formulated within the maximum-entropy RL framework.
+The key idea of SAC is to augment the standard RL objective with an entropy term, thereby encouraging exploration while optimising the expected return.
+The SAC objective can be written as